 You will witness that the setup is a snap and can be done by anyone!
 However, the end of the USB metal plug is quite fragile and can snap very easily.
 We feel NET-DYN could have done better in terms of built.

-The connection in the 2.4GHz frequency was quite decent, we could get blazing speeds of 230-240 Mbps even from a distance of 30 meters and users surely won’t run into any lags in between their gaming session.
+The connection in the 2.4GHz frequency was quite decent, we could get blazing speeds of 230-240 Mbps from a distance of 100 yards and users surely won’t run into any lags in between their gaming session.

 Alas, we could not derive optimal performance in the 5GHz band range since it was frequently bogged down by sudden lags.

 Also, while using Steam for games such as CounterStrike-Go, we realized the signal drops suddenly even though it provided a modest speed of 265 Mbps.

 We feel this USB adapter is ideal for Windows gamers, especially Windows 10.
 However, mac users are in for some disappointment as it’s not compatible with the latest Mac OS and runs into some problems with older OS’s as well.